-Identifying, managing and realising benefits within project delivery and post-implementation is a key aspect of the SSE Waterfall Lite methodology that we employ for the majority of projects within the Digital Programme.
+Identifying, managing, and realising benefits within project delivery and post-implementation is a key aspect of the SSE Waterfall Lite methodology that we employ for most projects within the Digital Programme.

 The development and refinement of a business case, and then the subsequent realisation of value (benefits) is featured across the stage gates of the methodology.